liesware/coherence/README.md

 - http://www.coderfreedom.org/
 - https://pastebin.com/t6B6fhcv

+# Some Words
+After all these years I decide the purpose of this project has ended. after 7 years new stacks and needs have risen.
+At these moment these project creates more friction than suitable solutions.
+At these point I think the right porpuse of this project is educational, it will help to explore cryptography algorithms with an easy interface.
+Unfortunately due to lack of time and vision I couldn't focus this project into the right way or at leas the way I wanted.
+But this project gave me so many fun and knowledge. now it helps me to understand better the current needs.
+So, I need to put the same spirit into a new project.

 # Coherence

 "Suitable connection or dependence, consistency" (in narrative or argument), also more literally "act or state of sticking or cleaving of one thing to another".